Conference Rules and Consequences Policies & Procedures

 - the person(s) who reported the rule violation

-It is very important to have the CRAC meeting as soon as possible after the violation is reported to ensure that the issue can be dealt with in a timely manner.
+It is very important to have the RC meeting as soon as possible after an issue is reported to ensure that it can be dealt with in a timely manner.

-The following decision making process should be conducted with as much love, compassion, fairness and expediency as possible.
+- The process should be conducted with as much love, compassion, fairness and expediency as possible.

 - The group nominates someone to be the facilitator for the discussion.